ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 There are 14 staff members (instructor, TAs, and tutors) to help with your learning, and a few kinds of help sessions you can attend.

-The second is **1-on-1 help hours** where TAs and tutors are available to answer your questions about any course content, though often this is a good place to go for programming help.
+The first is **1-on-1 help hours** where TAs and tutors are available to answer your questions about any course content, though often this is a good place to go for programming help.
 At the times below, the course staff will be available to answer your questions, and it's a great place to get debugging